DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Stats.md

 ### What is a Stat

 - A stat is a struct that contains the following:
-	- Name - a constant integer value (can be predefined by define macros or an enum)
+	- Name - a string that identifies the stat
 	- Base value - the base value of the stat
 		- public get access; private set access
 		- Setter clamps the value between the minimum and maximum values